 - Set boundaries.
-Try hosting a conversation about what you’ve deemed to be inappropriate or unhelpful around your body, wellness or food choices (or that of your children/spouses).
+Try hosting a conversation about what you’ve deemed to be inappropriate or unhelpful about your body, wellness or food choices (or that of your children/spouses).
 Though boundaries can be hard to set initially and uncomfortable to confront, imagine future moments that allow you to be present instead of in constant preparation of the next harmful remark.

 - Leave the room.
 If you aren’t able to change the conversation, maybe it’s time to change the atmosphere.